 - In person at a branch

 However, you’ll probably need to visit a branch to provide ID for your child (you won’t need to verify your identity if you’re an existing customer, but you will need ID if you’re opening an account with a new bank).
-You may need the child’s birth certificate and other forms of acceptable ID, for example a passport or letter from school.
+You may need the child’s birth certificate or passport.
 The documentation requirements vary between banks, so it’s a good idea to phone ahead and confirm what paperwork you need to bring.

 How and when do the funds transfer to my beneficiary?